shaival99/Fetch_SRE_Take_Home_Challenge/README.md

 ### Prerequisites

 Make sure you have Python installed on your system.
 You can download it from the official Python website: [Python Downloads](https://www.python.org/downloads/)
+Try and install the latest version of Python.
+Note: I am currently using Python 3.10.9

 ### Installation